'Southern Charm' Star Thomas Ravenel Has Been Served With Legal Papers

 Fitsnews says that Otte seems to have become the target of Ravenel, his girlfriend, and the blog after she broke things off with Ravenel, and his current girlfriend found out that she was a second choice with the offer to move to Charleston and be on the popular reality show.

-Otte, who has is a canon lawyer for the Catholic choice has had her prestigious degrees questioned, and even her address and place of business published, and past cease and desist letters have been ignored.
+Otte, who is a canon lawyer for the Catholic Church, has had her prestigious degrees questioned, and even her address and place of business published, and past cease and desist letters have been ignored.

 The Wood law firm represented Dr. Phil against the National Enquirer and won $250 million for the television doctor and his wife after they were slandered.